TiagoMaiaL/cs193p-SwiftUI/notes/lecture-6.md

    ```swift
    Circle().overlay(Text("Hello"), alignment: .center)
    ```
-   - Will be size to the circle shape (fully flexible)
+   - Will be sized to the circle shape (fully flexible)

  - Modifiers
    - Some modifiers are involved in the layout process.
 Examples: